Konrad1991/paropt/README.md

 # Overview

-The package *paropt* uses a particle swarm optimizer ('https://github.com/kthohr/optim') in order to find a global best solution.
+The package *paropt* uses a modified particle swarm optimizer ('https://github.com/kthohr/optim') in order to find a global best solution.
 Furthermore, in order to evaluate each particle during optimzation four different solvers can be used all derived from SUNDIALS ('https://computing.llnl.gov/projects/sundials').
 For more details see vignette.

 # Installation